Wowo-chukwudi/webapp-flask/README.md

 ## 2. Project Summary
 **About the API**:
 The API is a simple Flask web application that serves basic HTTP requests.
-It has a root route (/) that responds with a "Hello, World!" message.
+It has a root route (/) that responds with a "Welcome!" message.
 The API can be extended to include additional routes and functionality as required.
   - **Base URL: http://localhost:8080**
   - **Endpoint: / (GET)**